Looking to form a California LLC? Learn more here.

 Forming an LLC in Delaware is Better for Business

 Since the California LLC law will not be favorable to your company, you should form it in Delaware, which is considered the “gold standard.”
-On January 1, 2014 a new LLC law was enacted in California, and it has opened the floodgates for dissatisfied LLC members to sue for anything they think is “manifestly unreasonable” in the LLC Operating Agreement.
-Given that California Courts are not known for business decisions, sometimes referring to the LLC as a Limited Liability “Corporation” rather than “Company”, it would not be wise to leave the fate of your business in these unpredictable hands.
+On January 1, 2014, the state legislature enacted a new LLC law in California, and it opened the floodgates for dissatisfied LLC members to sue for anything they think is “manifestly unreasonable” in the LLC Operating Agreement.
+Given that California Courts are not known for business decisions (sometimes referring to the LLC as a Limited Liability “Corporation” rather than “Company) it would not be wise to leave the fate of your business in these unpredictable hands.
 See https://www.incnow.com/california/ on why forming an LLC in California is bad for business.

 Delaware has the most pro-business laws of any state.
 The United States Chamber of Commerce has recognized Delaware’s business dispute and incorporation climate by ranking Delaware’s litigation system #1 over the past 10 years.
 See this infographic on why you should chose Delaware as your incorporation state.